 Yes, they do.
 Since axolotls are carnivorous, they bite everything.
 Axolotls also bite their fellows in the tank if they get too close to each other.
 However, their bite feels more like a tingling sensation rather than an actual animal bite.

-Is it illegal to own axolotl (Mexican walking fish)?
+Is it illegal to own one as a pet (Mexican walking fish)?

 Yes, it is — in some states.

 Axolotls are unfortunately considered critically endangered species.
 Also, their population in the wild is slowly decreasing.
 Therefore, in some states like California, Maine, New Jersey, and Virginia have put restrictions to make them illegal.

 The California law doesn’t prohibit owning axolotls because they are endangered, but because they pose a serious threat to native wildlife.
 Hence, it is advised to keep axolotls that are bred and raised in captivity rather than in their natural habitat.